 I'm absolutely thrilled to announce exciting news regarding Da Vinci Paint Company!
-In addition to Da Vinci's 15ml and 37ml watercolor tube sizes, Da Vinci plans to offer convenience-sized 8ml tubes that are useful for sampling, testing, and painting.
+In addition to Da Vinci's 15ml and 37ml watercolor tube sizes, Da Vinci now offers convenience-sized 8ml tubes that are useful for sampling, testing, and painting.

 If you've been at SJ for a while, you already know that I'm a HUGE fan of Da Vinci's watercolors.
 I have loved these paints from the first moment I tried them and they have completely taken over my palette.

 I had a blast trying out Da Vinci's 8ml colors, but limiting myself to only three was hard.
 However, I'm very happy with the colors I've chosen, and every painting in this post was completed using only the colors in my Trio.

 Click the button below to shop my Trio or if you're interested in learning more, this post shares all the info about my Trio palette.

 [Article contains affiliates.]

 When I was graciously invited to participate in the Da Vinci Trio project, I really viewed it as a trio challenge—albeit a fun one!
 The most limited palette I have ever developed is a 4-color palette, and though I was excited by the idea of developing a 3-color palette, I also knew that I needed colors with serious mixing capabilities that could also mimic the natural scenes and subjects that I love to paint.

 My final choices for my Tonya's Trio fulfilled all my wishes.
 Like any highly limited palette, there's no way to have every color under the sun, but I was extremely pleased with each color's performance and how they worked together.